FLORHAM PARK, N.J. -- The New York Jets are serious about this penalty-prevention thing.

 It's Rex Ryan's new edict: Ten push-ups for every penalty.
 It's mandatory for players and coaches -- except the offending player, who has to watch the others pay for his mistake.
 Ryan, in a show of unity, challenged every member of the organization to participate.
 Setting an example, The Big Three followed through.
 It didn't happen during the 30-minute period open to the media.
-During that window, Johnson -- the billionaire boss -- was seen wearing a blue blazer and dress slacks.
+During that window, Johnson -- the billionaire boss -- was seen wearing a blue blazer and dress slacks, not exactly exercise garb.

 This, of course, was in response to the Jets' 20-penalty debacle in Sunday's win over the Bills.